kiyui/gnome-shell-keybinder/README.md

 # gnome-shell-keybinder

+Forked from https://github.com/rliang/gnome-shell-keybinder, which is no longer available.

 GNOME Shell extension utility for binding keys on-the-fly.

 GNOME Shell can only apply new configuration entries from a compiled schema